ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - priorMsgType OPTIONAL: The message type of the previous SATP message that triggered the error.
 This is a SATP-specific extension field (see {{RFC9457}}).

 - type REQUIRED: A URI reference identifying the error type, as defined in {{RFC9457}}.
-MUST be a URN of the form `urn:ietf:params:satp:error:<code>` where `<code>` is the error code from the SATP Error Codes Registry ({{error-types-section}}).
+MUST be a URN of the form `urn:ietf:params:satp:error:<code>` where `<code>` is the error code from the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

 - status REQUIRED: The HTTP status code for this error as an integer, as defined in {{RFC9457}}.
-MUST match the HTTP response status and be consistent with the HTTP Status column of the SATP Error Codes Registry ({{error-types-section}}).
+MUST match the HTTP response status and be consistent with the HTTP Status column of the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

 - title REQUIRED: A short, human-readable summary of the error type, as defined in {{RFC9457}}.
-SHOULD correspond to the Description column in the SATP Error Codes Registry ({{error-types-section}}).
+SHOULD correspond to the Description column in the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

 - detail OPTIONAL: A human-readable explanation specific to this occurrence of the error, as defined in {{RFC9457}}.